image-js/image-js-docs/docs/Features/Analysis/Centroid.md

 sidebar_position: 70
 ---

-_Computes a center of mass of the current ROI._
+_Center of mass of the current ROI._

 In image processing, centroid is the weighted average of all the coordinates that belong to the region of interest.
 It provides information about the average pixel's intensities, and image orientation.